-This marinade is perfect for almost any method of cooking chicken where you want a crisp, delicious skin, fried, oven roasted, and Buttermilk Rosemary Grilled Chicken are all tried and true.
+This Buttermilk Chicken Marinade recipe is perfect for almost any method of cooking chicken where you want a crisp, delicious skin, Buttermilk Fried, oven roasted, and Buttermilk Rosemary Grilled Chicken are all tried and true.
 I’m not sure I would use this for smoking chickens, I think the low temperature wouldn’t produce a crisp skin, but never say never, I may give it a try one day.

 This Buttermilk Roast Chicken recipe pairs perfectly with my beautiful and delicious Glazed Carrots recipe and the equally beautiful and delicious Pommes de Terre Boulangères recipe for an elegant dinner.
 If this doesn’t impress, nothing will!

 - 1 3 ½ to 4 Pound Chicken